 The relationship between grandparents and their grandchildren can be very special and one that most parents fully support.
 On occasions, however, your time with them can be cut off or restricted, causing hurt and upset.
-In the first of a two-part series of articles, Angie Brown, family law expert with Mooney Everett Solicitors in Ormskirk, Lancashire and Liverpool, explains what rights grandparents have to see their grandchildren and the help available where time with them is denied.
+In the first of a two-part series of articles, Angie Brown, family law expert with Mooney Everett Solicitors in Ormskirk, Lancashire, explains what rights grandparents have to see their grandchildren and the help available where time with them is denied.
 The second article will consider the options where grandparents would like their grandchildren to live with them.

 What rights do grandparents have?

 Unfortunately, grandparents have no automatic right to see their grandchildren.
 Time with them is dependent on the parents (or those with parental responsibility) agreeing to allow it.
 There are, however, circumstances in which you can apply to the family court for an order enabling you to spend time with your grandchildren where attempts to make voluntary arrangements have failed.
 This order is known as a Child Arrangements Order.

 I’m nervous about going to court.
 Is there anything else I can do?

 Most issues concerning grandchildren can be resolved amicably with the help of a family solicitor or collaborative lawyer, or by going to see a family law mediator, to seek to avoid having to involve the court process altogether.
 Our specially trained professionals are used to helping families work through their differences to come up with arrangements that work for everyone.